instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 Params:
 1. `peer`: peer connection settings.
 2. `sdp_offer`: if `None`, client should create [SDP Offer] and pass it to the server.
-If `Some`, client should `setRemoteDescription`, create [SDP Answer] and pass it to the server.
+If `Some`, client should set it as remote description, create [SDP Answer], set it as local description, and pass it to the server.
 3. `ice_servers`: just list of ice servers that should be passed to [RTCPeerConnection] constructor.

 Peer settings should be discussed in more detail.